São Paulo & Rio de Janeiro, Brazil

 Confirmed participants will be given a suggested itinerary to book.
 Please do not make travel arrangements to and from Brazil until you receive instructions to do so.
 You need a passport to travel.
 If you do not have one or need to renew an old one, do not delay in doing so!

 Participants must be in good academic standing, with a basic understanding of dance and movement skills or a willingness to learn.
 Undergraduate and graduate students are encouraged to apply.
 A declared major, minor or strong interest in any of the following areas is suggested: Dance, Music, Theater Arts, Performing Arts, Sociology, Anthropology, African American Studies, Latin American Studies or Spanish and Portuguese.

-The program fee for winter 2014-15 is estimated to be around $4000.
-The exact program fee will be available in late August 2014.
-The fee included tuition and fees, housing, private ground transportation, the cost of cultural activities & excursions, and health insurance.
+The program fee for winter 2014-15 has been set at $5670.
+This fee includes tuition and fees, housing, private ground transportation, the cost of cultural activities & excursions, and health insurance.

 Airfare, meals, visa and personal expenses are not included in the program fee.